310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% bubble Chiaki %}
 Hm?
 Ahh yeah, I can talk to them anytime.

-Though I haven’t been there in a while, so I ended up getting really excited talking about all the new figurines!
+I haven’t been there in a while though, so I ended up getting really excited talking about all the new figurines!
 {% endbubble %}

 {% bubble Midori %}